MarcAntoineKOFFI/Monte-Carlo-Pricing-Engine-for-Phoenix-Autocallable-Notes/README.md

 ```

 ## Disclaimer
-This project was coded by me for **academic purposes only**.
+This project was coded by Marc-Antoine Koffi for **academic purposes**.
 It is intended to demonstrate the mathematical principles of derivatives pricing and Monte Carlo methods.
-It is **not** intended for commercial replication or investment advice.
+It is **not** intended for replication.